-Comfortable, great controllers and extensive library of content
+Comfortable, great controllers and an extensive library of content

-The Oculus Rift is showing its age in places, including when it comes to screen resolution, which is currently lower than that of the Oculus Go.
-However, access to the apps, games, and experiences in the well-stocked Oculus Store, as well as gaming platforms such as Steam, still make it a strong contender.
+The original Oculus Rift is showing its age in places, including when it comes to screen resolution, which is currently lower than that of the Oculus Go.
+However, since prices will go down after the release of its successor, it can still be worth getting for the VR gamer on a budget. access to the apps, games, and experiences in the well-stocked Oculus Store, as well as gaming platforms such as Steam, still make it a strong contender.
 Compared to the Vive, the Rift is less powerful, but the controllers and headset are more ergonomic and comfortable for most people.

 To make sure that your PC will be sufficiently powerful to use the Rift, check the official site.